CrisKrus/playing_with_django/README.md

 ## How to run project

   1. Clone it! `git clone https://github.com/CrisKrus/playing_with_django.git`
-  2. Run Django server from root directory of application `python manage.py runserver`
+  2. Run it !
+(From root directory of application) `python manage.py runserver`

 ## Python version 3.6.5